 Careers related to statistical genetic analysis include statics, bioinformatics, and survey research.
 According to the U.S. Bureau of Labor Statistics (BLS), these careers usually require a graduate degree for entry-level work (www.bls.gov).
 Potential graduate degree programs for this career include those that focus on biostatistics, bioinformatics, and statistical genetics.
 Related coursework emphasizes genetic epidemiology, statistical modeling, health law, and advanced statistical theory.
 During their studies, aspiring statistical genetic analysts should develop a familiarity with computer statistics software and other technologies used in the field.

 Analysts must also be highly detail-oriented.
 In order to make accurate statistical predictions, they must carefully consider all the variables in each sampling test group.
 Analysts are required to record details clearly so that other analysts can re-create their experiments to confirm results and further understanding in the field.

 Collecting and sorting through data alone would take far too much time, so analysts must work effectively with fellow researchers.
 Strong communication skills are required since analysts must clearly explain the goals and results of their research to others.

 Salary Info and Job Outlook

 The BLS groups statistical genetic analysts among statisticians.
-The BLS predicts that the employment of statisticians will likely grow by about 34% between 2014 and 2024, much faster than average.
-Statisticians earned an average salary of $84,440, according to May 2015 data from the BLS.
+The BLS predicts that the employment of statisticians will likely grow much faster than average between 2018 and 2028.
+Statisticians earned an average salary of $92,600, according to May 2018 data from the BLS.